 The end came not because of a lack of volunteers or funds, but because of frivolous lawsuits against the organization over events in which it played no part.

-Linde Lauff, the group’s president, described to me her disappointment with the course of events.
+Linde Lauff, the president of the Pennypack Park group, described to me her disappointment with the course of events.
 Since the COVID-19 outbreak has shut down so many other forms of recreation, she says, “parks have become more valuable and what volunteers have done to maintain them should be recognized.”
 Instead, there has been no outreach from the city to take over the tasks the FOPP once performed.

 State Representative Michael Driscoll of Northeast Philadelphia’s 173rd district has proposed a legislative fix to the liability problem, and most of the other representatives in the area have joined his effort as co-sponsors.
 But the bill, HB 2310, was proposed in February, just before the coronavirus outbreak shifted everyone’s attention to lockdowns and mask mandates.
 Driscoll’s bill remains mired in committee.